LilyTronics/lily_py_unit_test/readme.rst

     2023-12-20 19:28:46.106 | INFO   | Test suite MyTestSuite: 2 of 2 test cases passed (100.0%)
     2023-12-20 19:28:46.106 | INFO   | Test suite MyTestSuite: PASSED

-Run the test runner to run all test suites in a folder:
+A test runner is included that runs all test suites in a folder:

 .. code-block:: python